 Korea’s cafe culture is something to be reckoned with and it’s only when you head elsewhere you realise quite how impressive it is.
 From themed cafes to hipster joints, to cosy nooks, you could easily make a top-ten list for every city in South Korea and you still wouldn’t scratch the surface.
-Nonetheless, if you’re taking a trip through this caffeine wonderland then I hope a few of my favourite cute cafes across the country brighten up your trip.
+Nonetheless, if you’re taking a trip through this caffeine wonderland then I hope a few of my favourite cute cafes in South Korea to brighten up your trip.

 1) Cafe Onion | Seoul